DrewBradfordXYZ/quickbase-copy/README.md

 # QuickBase Copy

-This is a TypeScript React App using the [QuickBase RESTful JSON API](https://developer.quickbase.com/) with [tflanagan/node-quickbase](https://github.com/tflanagan/node-quickbase).
+This is a TypeScript React App using the [QuickBase RESTful JSON API](https://developer.quickbase.com/) with [tflanagan/node-quickbase](https://github.com/tflanagan/node-quickbase) and [DrewBradfordXYZ/quickbase-codepages](https://github.com/DrewBradfordXYZ/quickbase-codepages).

 ## Description

-A tool designed to automate the process of copying code pages in a QuickBase application.
-It uses Puppeteer to interact with QuickBase and update code pages with the latest build files.

 Temporary authentication tokens give access to the QuickBase RESTful JSON API in production and a User Token is used in the development enviornment.
 API requests have been tested and work in both cases.